Webinar recordings available for purchase and immediate download in our online store.

 In partnership with Equine Land Conservation Resource, this webinar addresses methods used in constructing equestrian trails for shared use while also including ADA interface in an urban environment.

-CEUs are included with the registration fee for this webinarSeptember 20, 2018
+CEUs are FREE for this webinarSeptember 20, 2018

 The goal of this webinar is to teach planners, landscape architects, engineers, and trail committee volunteers a variety of best practices for trail design.
 Hard surfaced trails are not as easy to design as they seem.

-CEUs are included with the registration fee for this webinarDecember 16, 2014
+CEUs are FREE for this webinarDecember 16, 2014

 The goal of a trail sustainability ethic is the protection of natural and cultural resources, inspired by federal land management agency trail management traditions, and implemented with consideration to a wilderness ethic of minimum alteration of the natural system.